Harris belatedly joins other presidential candidates in California fight over “gig” workers

 - Last year, immediately following the California Supreme Court ruling, Vermont Sen. Bernie Sanders introduced a bill in the U.S. Senate that would write the stricter Dynamex ruling into national labor law.

 - While passing through San Francisco in June for the California Democratic Convention, Pete Buttigieg, the mayor of South Bend, Indiana, told a gathering of Service Employees International Union members that “if you’re working, that makes you a worker.”

 Warren might not seem an obvious champion of a California bill.
 Her recent hire of Assembly Speaker Anthony Rendon’s former communications director, Kevin Liao, may have helped put the issue on her radar.
 (Asked about his role, Liao responded in an email: “I’m just a humble member of the team.”)

 But her position on the issue also reflects California’s new prominence on the presidential primary calendar.
 With poll places opening on March 3, giving Californians who vote by mail the opportunity to cast their ballot as early as the first-in-the-nation Iowa caucuses, making a good impression on policymakers and voters here could be a worthwhile investment.

-The campaigns of California presidential contenders Sen. Kamala Harris and hedge fund manager Tom Steyer have not yet responded when asked their position on the bill.
+The campaigns of California presidential contender and hedge fund manager Tom Steyer has not yet responded when asked their position on the bill.
 Neither have the campaigns for Buttigieg and former Vice President Joe Biden.

 Dan Morain contributed to this story.